Policy Proposal, Approval, Dissemination and Review Process

 - A quality control checklist should be applied to a new policy draft (see Appendix A of the Metapolicy).
 The Senior Policy Advisor will assist with this check.
 For an existing policy, the Policy Unit will undertake a review.

-The newly approved policy is then lodged with the Senior Policy Advisor, who is responsible for its deposit in the UC Policy Library and notification of its existence on this website.
+The approved policy is then lodged with the Senior Policy Advisor, who is responsible for its deposit in the UC Policy Library and notification of its existence on this website.
 The copy of the policy that exists in the UC Policy Library is the official University version and may be accessed on a read only basis by anyone viewing the site.

 As per the policy template, a review date will be determined and documented; generally triennially but annually or biennially where appropriate.
 All reviews will be initiated by the Policy Unit three months (90 days) before the review date with an email to the Contact Officer and follow ups as necessary.
 Ad hoc reviews and amendments may also occur.
 It is the responsibility of the Contact Officer to ensure these are forwarded to the Senior Policy Advisor.